I had what you might call a simple, very Filipino childhood.

 In the early freelancing days, she was best known for album designs for the Eraserheads, Itchyworms, & other rock bands.

-In 2018, Cynthia started focusing on work that raises awareness for the importance of native trees in forest conservation.
-(Read more about #DrawNativeTreesPh and this shop’s advocacy).
+In 2018, she began focusing on work that raises awareness about the role of Philippine native trees and biodiversity in forest conservation, leading to campaigns like #DrawNativeTreesPh and the advocacy products in this shop.

 Elsewhere: